-NOW TAKING APPLICATIONS FOR INSTRUMENT (JAN 2025) AND PRIVATE PILOT (AUG 2025).
+NOW TAKING APPLICATIONS FOR PRIVATE PILOT & COMMERCIAL PILOT (STARTS AUGUST 2025).

-The Professional Aeronautics Certificate (PAC) is a 21-month (two academic years) accelerated program designed for students seeking a fast-track pathway to a professional flying career.
+The Professional Aeronautics Certificate (PAC) is a 21-month accelerated program designed for students seeking a fast-track pathway to a professional flying career.
 The PAC program is certified under Federal Aviation Regulation (FAR) Part 61, and using best-in-class technology, the PAC program positions graduates ahead of their peers by training them on the most advanced equipment available.

-The PAC program progresses students through ground-school courses and flight training to earn the Federal Aviation Administration (FAA) licenses and ratings required to become professional aviators.
+The PAC program progresses students through ground-school courses and flight training to earn the FAA-issued licenses and ratings required to become professional aviators.
 In this program, students earn their private-pilot license in the first fall semester and their instrument flight rating in the second semester (spring).
-Summer is spent building hours and there is no ground school.
-In year two, students will earn their commercial-pilot licenses during fall semester and their certified flight instructor (CFI) and certified flight instructor instrument (CFII) ratings.
-After graduation in May of year two, all graduates will be offered an interview to be hired as instructor pilots at Wisconsin Aviation.
-Those who are offered positions will spend the next 18-24 months building 1500 hours to qualify for airline employment.
+Summer is spent building hours with no ground classes.
+In year two, students will earn their commercial-pilot licenses in fall semester and their certified flight instructor (CFI) and certified flight instructor instrument (CFII) ratings in spring.
+PAC graduates will typically enter the aviation workforce as flight instructors or as commercial charter pilots.

 COURSES